AvatarM500/Tendency-stops-in-Nasvhille/README.md

 -Filter our stops of individuals under 18 years old.

--Convert date into a numeric variable
+-Convert dates into numeric variables.

 Phase 2: Preparation